 Fierce fighting ensued during which three Debray men lost their lives…and as if the death of the three men wasn’t tragic enough, the Cossacks then proceeded to nail the body of one of the brothers to the sails of his own windmill– adding you might say, a gruesome spin to the more traditional cross crucifixion.

-There remained (sadly) only one Debray brother and he no longer felt suited to the life of hard labour required of a flour miller…and since the rural fields on Montmartre were slowly disappearing and becoming urbanised anyway, he converted his two windmills into a guinguette.
+There remained (sadly) only one Debray brother and he no longer felt suited to the life of hard labor required of a flour miller…and since the rural fields on Montmartre were slowly disappearing and becoming urbanized anyway, he converted his two windmills into a guinguette.

 Guinguettes were popular drinking establishments located outside the tax-farmers wall around Paris where alcohol could be consumed nice and cheaply.
 The word guinguette comes from the name of a local sour white wine, and the term is still used today to describe an open-air refreshment place.